 An Amazon Elastic Load Balancer unites multiple Amazon Elastic Compute Cloud (EC2) instances under a common web address.
 The load balancer plays the role of the web gateway in the ArcGIS Enterprise architecture and prevents any one of the ArcGIS Server machines from being overwhelmed with incoming requests.
 This allows you to use all the ArcGIS Server machines under the load balancer to respond to requests.

-ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services and Esri sample Amazon Web Services (AWS) CloudFormation templates create load balancers when you deploy and place ArcGIS Server instances under them.
+The ArcGIS Enterprise Cloud Builder for Amazon Web Services app, ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services, and Esri sample Amazon Web Services (AWS) CloudFormation templates create load balancers when you deploy and place ArcGIS Server instances under them.

 Use a load balancer to direct traffic to different ArcGIS Server machines